-Max Elevation: 241 ft above sea level
+Max elevation: 241 ft above sea level

 This hike is for you if: You want to visit some beautiful and unique places without burning too many calories.

-Warning: No doggies allowed at the marsh.
+Pooch proclivity: No doggies allowed at the marsh.
 If you want to take your dog to a boardwalk, you might have to go to New Jersey instead.

 Background you can feel free to skip: I wonder if the residents of Cold Spring know how good they have it.
 There are no fewer than four really nice hikes within a couple miles of the town center, and that’s if you count Constitution Marsh and Indian Brook Falls as one (the others are Breakneck Ridge, Bull Hill and Little Stony Point, and there are more around).